FurryCoders/FALocalRepo/README.md

 **Warning**: The update cannot be skipped, to keep using a specific version of the database you need to download the release relative to that version

 ## Cookies
 The program needs to use cookies from a login session to successfully connect to FA.
 These cookies need to be in json format and can be easily extracted from Firefox/Chrome/Opera/Vivaldi/etc... using extensions or  manually.
-The value must be written in a file named FA.cookies<br>
+The value must be written in a file named FA.cookies.json<br>
 What follows is an example cookie (not working).
 ```json
 [